secretstartups/handbook/business-technology/data-team/platform/index.html.md

 The framework is designed to handle execution of any kind of query to perform the test.
 As per the current architecture every query will create one Kubernetes pod, so grouping into one query reduces creation of the number of Kubernetes pods.
 For record count and data actual test between postgres DB and snowflake the approach followed  is grouping low volume source tables together and large volume source tables run as an individual task.

 A new yaml file is created which is supposed to do all types of reconciliation (so its not incorporated in the existing yaml extraction manifest).
 Manifest file combines a group of low volume tables together and a large volume table as individual tasks.
+Row count test comparisons from Postgres and snowflake are stored in a snowflake table named "PROD"."WORKSPACE_DATA"."PGP_SNOWFLAKE_COUNTS".

 ## <i class="fa fa-heart" style="color:rgb(252,109,38); font-size:.85em" aria-hidden="true"></i>Data Pump